AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/cohort-table/cohort-analysis.md

 >[!IMPORTANT]
 >
->Cohort Analysis does not support non-segmentable metrics, such as calculated metrics, non-integer metrics, or [!UICONTROL Occurrences].
-Only metrics that can be used in segments can be used in Cohort Analysis, and they can only be incremented by 1 at a time.
+>Cohort Analysis does not support non-segmentable metrics (including calculated metrics), non-integer metrics (such as Revenue), or Occurrences.

 ## Cohort Analysis capabilities